DenysVodzyk/Go2ItBootCamp_FinancialInstitution/README.md

 account, investment account, retirement account etc.);
 - System stores information about the customer family members who are not customers of our bank (if he/she provides us with this data);
-- All the business logic should be moved to separate classes.
-I.e., logic for CreditCard should be stored in CreditCardService, etc.
+- All the business logic should be moved to separate classes, i.e., logic for Entity.CreditCard should be stored in CreditCardService, etc.
 - Methods in Service classes must be covered with unit-tests.
 All the possible scenarios for each method must be covered in separate tests, as opposed to having